hunghuynh118/udacity-data-scientist/README.md

 ### by Hung Huynh

-This is the repository where I save my work when studying Udacity Data Scientist course.
+This is the repository where I save my work while studying Udacity Data Scientist course.

 ## Project 1: Writing a Data Scientist Blog Post